stepelu/lua-time/README.md

 time.sleep(time.seconds(1)) -- Sleep for 1 second.
 ```

-This module is based on Claus Tøndering's [calendar algorithms](http://www.tondering.dk/main/index.php/calendar-information) and the corresponding C implementation.

 ## Install

 This module is included in the [ULua](http://ulua.io) distribution, to install it use: